 Divorce and debts: everything you need to know

 Discover how debts are divided in a divorce.
-Arslan Lawyers will help you with legal support and fair agreements about debts.
+Arslan Advocaten helps you with legal support and fair agreements about debts.

 When you decide to divorce, the presence of debts can make the situation extra complicated.
-Debts have a big impact on your daily life and can even increase the pressure on your relationship.
-Whether you have been playing with the idea of divorcing for a long time, or debts are a new factor, it’s important to know how to handle this situation in a fair way.
+Debts have a major impact on your daily life and can even increase the pressure on your relationship.
+Whether you have been considering divorce for some time or the debts are a new factor, it is important to know how to approach this situation in a fair way.

-At Arslan Lawyers we understand how complex divorces with debts can be.
-In this article, we provide an overview of the most important things you need to consider in a divorce with debts.
+At Arslan Advocaten we understand how complex divorces involving debts can be.
+In this article, we provide an overview of the key issues you should take into account in a divorce with debts.

 1. Debts during the divorce